Hanus, D., Truppa, V., Martin-Ordas, G., & Call, J. (in prep.). The Effect of Visual Illusions in Human and Non-human Primates.

 Martin-Ordas, G. & Hanus, D. (in prep.).
 Memory Conjunction in Great Apes.

-Hanus, D. & Call, J. (in prep.).
-Less is More – Probabilistic Judgments in Chimpanzees.
+Hanus, D. & Call, J. (in press).
+When Math Trumps Logic – Probabilistic Judgments in Chimpanzees.
+Biology Letters.

 Bräuer, J., & Hanus, D. (2012).
 Fairness in Non-human Primates?
 Social Justice Research, 25 (3)